-Ski the Powder Highway is a name that has been given to a series of highways in British Columbia’s Kootenay region that features possibly the highest concentration of ski and snowboard areas in the world.
+Ski the Powder Highway is a name that has been given to a series of highways in British Columbia’s Kootenay region that features possibly the highest concentration of skiing and snowboarding areas in the world.
 When you Ski The Powder Highway you have the opportunity to access 8 family-friendly ski resorts, 9 Nordic centres, 9 heli-skiing locations, and 10 cat-skiing operations, and best of all it is home to some of the most incredible powder found anywhere!

 Ski the Powder Highway mountain circuit includes a geographical area that stretches from Revelstoke, BC to Golden, BC along Highway 1 (Trans-Canada Highway).
 It then travels the North-South highway routes of BC-95S and BC-93N, as well as Hwy 3 (Crowsnest Hwy) to Fernie, BC.
 From there, it continues eastward on Hwy 3 in the southern part of the province, near the Canada – US Border to Rossland, BC via Hwy 38 or you can take Hwy 6 to Nelson, BC.
 The drive along the Powder Highway is approximately 668 km or 415 miles and is an estimated 8-hour journey depending on weather conditions.
 There is a shorter route via Hwy 23 to Hwy 6 that involves a 20-minute ferry ride over Upper Arrow Lake at Shelter Bay.
 This route is approximately 294 km or 183 miles and takes about 4.5 hours.
 The ferry does operate during the winter, but it is recommended you call Waterbridge Ferries at 1-250-265-2105 to confirm the operating status.

 Resort distances as you ski the Powder Highway: